vgurianov/uml-sp/docs/case_studies/newton/newton.md

 ## Related Works
 There are works on simulation modeling in physics but they are few and most part are case studies.
 These works cannot compete with works of performed in a traditional manner of research.
 There is a problem of an adequate description of physical processes in the language of simulation modeling.
 In the book [4] this approach is called *algorithmic* or *constructive physics*.
 Similar views are held by the authors of the book [5].
-This problem is closely related to the problems of digital physics [6](see [digital mechanics book](http://52.7.130.124/wp-content/uploads/2015/07/digital_mechanics_book.pdf)) and the methods of information physics [7].
+This problem is closely related to the problems of digital physics [6] (see [digital mechanics book](http://52.7.130.124/wp-content/uploads/2015/07/digital_mechanics_book.pdf)) and the methods of information physics [7].
 Let's note, simulation in physics is not the same as information physics, but, of course, these are close approaches.

 ## Application Domain
 Newton's laws